 With respect to Crossref’s formation, things really kicked off in 1999.
 A prototype project by Academic Press, Wiley, and the DOI-X project, created the technical foundations for reference linking based on centralized metadata and the assignment of Digital Object Identifiers (DOIs).
 The prototype system was demonstrated at the Frankfurt Book Fair in 1999.
 Publishers quickly rallied around and in December 1999 a working group of 12 organizations met and decided to form Crossref as an independent, not-for-profit organization.
 Crossref was incorporated in January 2000 - as Publishers International Linking Association, Inc. (PILA).
 The Crossref system, the first collaborative reference linking system, went live in June 2000.

-Crossref has grown steadily over the years - from the original 12 founding members to the 16626 organizations who are currently members of Crossref.
+Crossref has grown steadily over the years - from the original 12 founding members to the over 14,000 organizations who are currently members of Crossref.
 To see more details of Crossref’s history and developments over the years please see our Annual Reports.

 In celebration of Crossref’s 10th Anniversary in 2009, Crossref commissioned The Formation of Crossref: A Short History.
 A Japanese translation is also available.